K7S3/codefundo/README.md

 * Store emergency contact email-ids and phone numbers

-* Share on Social Media
+* Share information on Social Media

 #### Use case of People